Xinghua Mindy Shi

 We work at the intersection of data science, computer science and life sciences, focusing on the development of statistical and machine learning methods for biomedical research.

 Ph.D. and M.S.
-Department of Computer Science , University of Chicago M.Eng. and B. Eng.
-Department of Computer Science and Technology, Beijing Institute of Technology
+Department of Computer Science , University of Chicago, Chicago, IL.
+M.Eng. and B. Eng.
+Department of Computer Science and Technology, Beijing Institute of Technology, Beijing, China.

-Selected Publications (Full publications available at Google Scholar )(* These authors contribute equally to the work.)
+Selected Publications (Full publications available at Google Scholar )(* Denote current or former trainees with Dr. Shi.)

 - "Haplotype-resolved diverse human genomes and integrated analysis of structural variation.", Ebert P, Audano PA, Zhu Q, Rodriguez-Martin B, Porubsky D, Bonder M, Sulovari A, Ebler J, Zhou W, Mari RS, Yilmaz F, Zhao X, Hsieh P, Lee J, Kumar S, Lin J, Rausch T, Chen Y, Ren J, Santamarina M, Hops W, Ashraf H, Chuang NT, Yang X, Munson KM, Lewis AP, Fairley S, Tallon LJ, Clarke WE, Basile AO, Byrska-Bishop M, Corvelo A, Chaisson MJP, Chen J*, Li C*, Brand H, Wenger AM, Ghareghani M, Harvey WT, Raeder B, Hasenfeld P, Regier A, Abel H, Hall I, Flicek P, Stegle O, Gerstein MB, Tubio JMC, Mu Z, Li YI, Shi X, Hastie AR, Ye K, Chong Z, Sanders AD, Zody MC, Talkowski ME, Mills RE, Devine SE, Lee C, Korbel JO, Marschall T, anb Eichler EE, Science, 25 Feb 2021. bioRxiv

-- "Differential Privacy Protection against Membership Inference Attack on Genomic Data",Chen J, Wang WH, and Shi X, In the Proceedings of the 26th Pacific Symposium on Biocomputing (PSB 2021) , January 3-7, 2021, The Big Island of Hawaii.
-(Code for MIA-GAN is at GitHub)
+- "Differential Privacy Protection against Membership Inference Attack on Genomic Data",Chen J*, Wang WH, and Shi X, In Proceedings of The 26th Pacific Symposium on Biocomputing (PSB 2021) , January 3-7, 2021, The Big Island of Hawaii.
+(Code for MIA-GAN is at GitHub) BioRxiv

 - "A Parallelized Strategy for Epistasis Analysis Based on Empirical Bayesian Elastic Net Models", Wen J*, Ford CT, Janies D, and Shi X, Bioinformatics, 2020, 36(12), Pages 3803–3810.
 (Code for parEBEN is available at GitHub)